Shani Bensimon

 Volatile organic Compounds II

-A single layer of oil-based ink was applied to the copper plate; the clouds were then painted with constable’s tree turpentine, dissolving the ink into transparency.
+A unified layer of oil-based ink was applied to the copper plate; the image was painted with Constable’s tree turpentine, dissolving the ink which created the white areas.

 2024